scstraus/home-assistant-config/README.md

 * The 12 zone [Honeywell Evohome](https://www.home-assistant.io/integrations/evohome/) heating system which is heavily automated with a custom [python script](https://github.com/scstraus/home-assistant-config/blob/master/python_scripts/set_heat_weather_override.py) to manage temperature settings and schedules based on the weather and automations to turn down the heat when the windows are open
 * [Paradox Alarm Integration](https://community.home-assistant.io/t/paradox-alarm-mqtt-hassio-addon/38569/260) integrated with the human detection and many notification scenarios

 There are a lot of other little things that I've not seen anyone else do, but I don't want to clutter up the intro too much, so more easter eggs inside.
+I've tried to include enough description and links to relevant items that you might be able to understand and replicate what I've done.

 Click the header links to be taken to the relevant file.